brunobaudry/moodle-local_deepler/README.md

 ### Admin

-To configure the plugin, navigate to **Site Administration -> Plugins -> Local plugins -> Manage local plugins.** From this page you can configure ©Deepl settings, specify wether you are using ©Deepl API Free or ©Deepl API Pro, and enable/disable the autotranslate feature on the translation page.
+To configure the plugin, navigate to **Site Administration -> Plugins -> Local plugins -> Manage local plugins.** From this page you can configure ©Deepl settings, specify wether you are using ©Deepl API Free or ©Deepl API Pro.
 Visit the [©Deepl API page](https://developers.deepl.com/docs/getting-started/readme) to signup for an api key that you can enter into local plugin settings.

+#### Allow sub-languages to be mapped to their main

+If your installation has sub local language, for exemple de_ch, it will be considered as its main (de), else the plugin will display an "source lang unsupported" error page ( defaults to true)

+#### Default value Escape LaTeX (in the courses translation page "Advanced Settings"

+Set to true will check "escape LaTeX formulas, in the course translation form.
+This will have the effect to enable by default the Non translation of LaTeX formulas in course (when set here to true).
+Unchecking it here if your organisation rarely uses LaTeX formulas in the courses to slightly improve Deepler's performances,

 #### Sub languages (expl: de_ch, en_za etc...)